Hiding Visual Information via Obfuscating Adversarial Perturbations: Conclusion

 \section{Conclusion}

-In this paper, we propose a visual privacy protection method AVP based on Type-I attack.
-We evaluate our method by data protection of face recognition system in cloud.
-Experiments show that the AVP method can encrypt images while preserving their functionality for the target model.
-We also propose a variance consistency loss to solve the problem of difficult trade-off between encryption quality and decryption quality in the encryption process.
-Finally, we also using AVP method in classification tasks with satisfactory results.
-Our work has beneficial effects on the adversarial learning community and the private protection community, even if it also has some drawbacks.
-We may not discuss and compare private protection methods in detail in this work because we want to explore whether adversarial attacks can be used to hide visual information and provide a new perspective on privacy protection.
+In this paper, we propose a visual information hiding method AVIH based on Type-I attack.
+We evaluate our method by image protection of face recognition systems in the cloud.
+Experiments show that the AVIH method can protect images while preserving their functionality for the service model.
+We also propose a variance consistency loss to solve the problem of the difficult trade-off between protection quality and recovery quality.
+Finally, we use the AVIH method in classification tasks with satisfactory results.
+Our work provides a new perspective on image visual information protection, which has beneficial implications for adversarial learning communities and private protection communities.
+The AVIH method requires complete service model information.
+While this is feasible in most image storage situations, it limits the applicability of the AVIH method to a wider range of image protection scenarios.
+This is also a problem we will solve in future work.